 Tax refunds are essentially a reimbursement to a taxpayer for any excess amount paid to a state or federal government.

 Some American expats see refunds as a bonus.
-The truth is, it’s actually that you overpaid your taxes last year, and you will get the amount (that went above what was needed) back.
+The truth is, it’s actually that you overpaid your taxes last year, and you will get the amount (that went above what you need) back.

 If you keep up to date on your tax return and only pay necessary taxes, you most likely won’t receive a refund.

 Refundable Tax Credits

 Tax credits like the Child Tax Credit for American families abroad are now fully refundable.
 However, the full benefit of this increase is only available for expats who lived at least six months in the US.
 These credits were lower to $1,500 for qualifying children because stimulus checks are no longer included.
 Dive into the new Child Tax Credit.

 Expat Tax Refund Support

 Do you need more expat tax refund support?
 Our human expert tax team is available to answer your answers and lead you every step of the way.
 Feel free to log into our award-winning expat tax software and reach out to one of our professionals to start today!